Gibens History, Family Crest & Coats of Arms

-Hebrides islands and mountainous western coast of Scotland.
+The Gibens family history stretches back to the clans of the Dalriadan kingdom on the sea-swept Hebrides islands and mountainous western coast of Scotland.
 The name Gibens is derived from the given name Gibb, which is a diminutive form of the name Gilbert.
-CITATION[CLOSE]

 Early Origins of the Gibens family